 With 40 donors and more than 100 transplant procedures per million population in 2015, Spain holds a privileged position worldwide in providing transplant services to its patient population.
 The Spanish success derives from a specific organisational approach to ensure the systematic identification of opportunities for organ donation and their transition to actual donation and to promote public support for the donation of organs after death.
-The Spanish plan had three specific objectives:

-promoting the identification and early referral of possible organ donors from outside of the intensive care unit to consider elective non-therapeutic intensive care and incorporate the option of organ donation into end-of-life care;

-- (ii) facilitating the use of organs from expanded criteria and non-standard risk donors; and - (iii) developing the framework for the practice of donation after circulatory death.
+- (i) promoting the identification and early referral of possible organ donors from outside of the intensive care unit to consider elective non-therapeutic intensive care and incorporate the option of organ donation into end-of-life care; - (ii) facilitating the use of organs from expanded criteria and non-standard risk donors; - (iii) developing the framework for the practice of donation after circulatory death.
 (19)